weng-lab/krews/docs/running_environments.md

 ## Google Cloud

-Krews uses the Google Cloud Genomics Pipelines API to run on Google Cloud.
+Krews uses the Google Cloud Life Sciences Pipelines API to run on Google Cloud.
 In a nutshell, this API is just a service that creates custom VMs on-the-fly to run docker containers.
 Our implementation stores files on Google Cloud Storage.